SEO A/B Test Analyzer

 What is Daily Effect?

-The estimated average absolute difference per day between observed variant performance and the modelled counterfactual.
+The average absolute day-level difference between observed variant performance and the modelled counterfactual.

 What is Cumulative Effect?